-Some infants born at 22 to 23 weeks develop infections.
+Many infants born at 24 to 26 weeks have infections.
 The NICU team works hard to protect babies from infection.
 We closely watch for any signs of infection so that we can treat it early.

 Helpful Community Resources

 Birth to 3: Provides advocacy for parents, advice, and referrals. www.birthtothree.org